dkriegner/xrayutilities/doc/source/index.rst

 Detailed instructions
 ---------------------

-Installing *xrayutilities* is done using Python's distutils
+Installing *xrayutilities* is done using Python's setuptools

 The package can be installed on Linux, Mac OS X and Microsoft Windows, however, it is mostly tested on Linux/Unix platforms.
 Please inform one of the authors in case the installation fails!